 Renee Anderson left family and friends alike a great legacy of love.
 Her gifts of compassion, kindness, caring, faith and understanding will be greatly missed by all who knew and loved her.

-Friends may call at the Larkin Mortuary, 260 East South Temple, on Friday, May 22 from 6 to 8 p.m. and Saturday, May 23 from 10 to 11 a.m. at the Ensign Stake Center 689 18th Avenue.
-Funeral services will follow at 12 noon.
-Internment in Salt Lake City Cemetery.
+Friends may call at the Larkin Mortuary, 260 East South Temple, on Friday, May 22 from 6-8 p.m. and Saturday, May 23 from 10-11 a.m. at the Ensign Stake Center 689 18th Avenue.
+Funeral service will follow at 12 noon.
+Interment in Salt Lake City Cemetery.

 T 5/21 N 5/21